 There are two routes to this: providing a curation of great, relevant content with CTAs that take users to landing pages OR including a link to the landing page with a lead magnet to the email.

 For example, the user gets an email with smart content that contains two relevant videos, three relevant blog posts and a worksheet.
 The videos and the blog posts are educating the user further, and downloading a spreadsheet would enable them to also act.
-So, if they decide they want to get a worksheet, they will be taken to a landing page they can download it for - in exchange for their data.
+So, if they decide to get a worksheet, they will be taken to a landing page they can download - in exchange for their data.

 Is There Anything Else to Add?